4 Reasons Truffles are Worth the Price Tag

 At My Foodie Box, we are loving truffle month and it just wouldn’t be fair to keep this unique ingredient all to ourselves!
 If you’ve never had the chance to cook with truffles before, or you’re eager to try and answer the tricky ‘what do truffles taste like’ question, let us help you with a fresh dinner box delivery.
 For a short time only, try delicious truffle butter in your weekly food delivery at no extra charge.

-Place order here to jump on board for the final week of My Foodie Box’s truffle season.
+Place your order here to jump on board for the final week of My Foodie Box’s truffle season.